 Stop by at the Peachland Visitor Centre to purchase your

-Our Maternity colony lives in the attic roost from April to October.
-In mid October, the bats begin departing the schoolhouse and fly across Lake Okanagan to hibernate in the rocks of Okanagan Park.
+Our Maternity colony lives in the attic roost from April to the end of the summer.
+At that time, the bats begin departing the schoolhouse and it is believed that they fly across Lake Okanagan to hibernate in the rocks of Okanagan Park.
 Their fragile bodies cannot tolerate extreme changes in temperature so they will hibernate in caves or rock outcroppings where their body temperatures can remain more consistent throughout the winter.

-A visit to the Peachland Visitor Centre will show how humans and bats can successfully co-exist.
-Learn how myths of health risks and other public fears have been put to rest by wildlife biologists.
+A visit to the Peachland Visitor Centre will show how humans and bats can successfully co-exist!

 View the daily lifestyle of these nocturnal mammals via live video cameras installed in the roost.
-Learn of hibernation patterns, diet and other bat species with a stop at the VC or you may want to bring a blanket and sit outside the Primary School on a starry night to view the bats as they take flight for their nightly forging.
+Learn of hibernation patterns, diet and other information with a stop at the Visitor Centre for a bat chat.
+Or, visit the Visitor Centre at dusk to watch the bats fly out of the roost to forage for the night.

 Check out the Bat House Interpretive Trail for a walk through Peachland while also learning about the local bats of Peachland and bat houses.
 The trail consists of nine stops with information on the bats.
 In fact, BEEPS offers Bat Chats along the Interpretive Trail if you are looking for a more in depth experience.